MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parametreler

+*nbucket*
-`nbucket` Demet sayısı.
+ Demet sayısı.

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevleri demet sayısı boyutu döndüren `nbucket`.
+Üye işlevleri, demet numarasını boyutunu döndürür *nbucket*.

 ### <a name="example"></a>Örnek